gabrielribeirof/howder/README.md

 ## :electric_plug: API Server

-Application that provides all system functionality.
-It provides endpoints that serve a company's support agents and customers.
+Application that provides front-end applications with all the functionality of the system.

 ### :rocket: Technologies

-Here's a brief overview of our technology stack:
+Brief overview of the technology stack:

-- **NodeJS**: javascript runtime built as app platform
+- **NodeJS**: javascript runtime platform
 - **Typescript**: javascript superset language
 - **Postgres**: persistent data storage
-- **Docker** and **Docker Compose**: create the development and test environments
+- **Docker** and **Docker Compose**: create the development environment
-- **Express**: as a tool to build the web server
+- **Express**: lightweight web server
 - **Jest**: test runner
 - **TypeORM**: as ORM
 - **Socket.io**: to bidirectional communication (mostly websocket)
 - **i18next**: i18n implementation for server responses
 - And other smaller software solutions...
-See overview in the api [package.json]()
+See overview in the API [package.json]()

 ### API Reference

 See the API Referente here: https://howder.readme.io/.

 ### Design structure

+It is based on Clean Architecture, SOLID principles, and Domain-Driven Design best practices.

 ### Developing